-- a) In accordance with the current CSA B149.1 Natural Gas and Propane Installation Guide Code b) In accordance with the current ANSI Z223.1 / NFPA 54 Natural Fuel Gas Code - c) A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings. - d) Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor.
+- a In accordance with the current CSA B149.1 Natural Gas and Propane Installation Guide Code - $\,b\,$ $\,$ In accordance with the current ANSI Z223.1 / NFPA 54 Natural Fuel Gas Code $\,$ - C A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings. - d Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor. - For clearances not specified in ANSI Z223.1 / NFPA 54 or CSA B149.1, the following statement shall be included: "Clearance in accordance with local installation codes, and the requirements of the gas supplier and the manufacturers installation instructions." / "Dégagement conforme aux codes d'installation locaux, aux exigences du fournisseur de gaz et aux instructions d'installation du fabricant".

-Table 13.
+Table 14.
 Vent Termination Clearances